 (NB: I made a batch from 1 cup of polenta mixed with 5 cups of water.)

 You mix the polenta and cold water together in your slow cooker with a whisk or wooden spoon.
-Then spinkle the mixture with a pinch of salt.
+Then sprinkle the mixture with a pinch of salt.
 Turn on your slow cooker to high and let it go at it for 3 hours.
 Stir after two hours or, if you prefer, every hour.
 (Recipes vary.)
 If the polenta is getting too thick, you can add some water, but not too much—remember, you can’t count on evaporation to thicken the polenta by more than a very marginal amount.

-The polenta will stay smooth and soft for several hours if left on ‘warm’.
+Slow cooker polenta will stay smooth and soft for several hours if left on ‘warm’.

-NOTES: Made this way, the polenta turned out fine.
+Made this way, the polenta turned out fine.
 Was the texture quite a fine as the hand-stirred variety made in a traditional paiolo?
 No, not really.
 But it was certainly acceptable—more than acceptable, in fact.
 The difference was subtle, not one that would be obvious to anyone other than the true cognoscenti.

 Three hours is a sort of awkward time.
 Too long to be ‘quick’, but not long enough, say, to make in the morning before work and have it ready by the time you get home.
 For that, you can cook your polenta over low heat for double the time (6 hours).
 I have not tried this variation but it would seem to work.